Making The Decision To Divorce

 Things that are taken into consideration are whether the property was obtained before the marriage or during the marriage and whether the property was given as an inheritance or a gift to one of the spouses.
 If spousal support or division of retirement benefits is an issue you will also need to take into consideration the future earning potential of each spouse, any tax consequences and of course whether or not there was a prenuptial agreement.

 Will you be able to settle or will you end up in divorce court?
-The only reason a divorcing couple ends up in divorce court is because one or the other refuses to negotiate, to be flexible and come to an agreement with the other.
-Ninety five percent of all divorces are settled outside court.
-That is an encouraging statistic but it needs to be known that the other 5% are the ones that keep the Family Court System working over time.
+The only reason a divorcing couple ends up in court is that they cannot come to an agreement with one another.
+The vast majority (about 95%) of all divorces are settled outside court.
+That is an encouraging statistic but it needs to be known that the other 5% are the ones that keep the Family Court System working overtime.

 There is either the spouse who refuses to follow through on an agreement in an attempt to get back at their ex-spouse or the spouse who withholds child visitation in an attempt to get back at an ex-spouse.
 They use the Family Court System to keep from having to deal with each other and to keep from having to accept responsibility for the role they play in the ongoing conflict with their ex-spouse.